ryzenboi98/django-auth-api/README.md

 ### Steps

-1. Download the source code and open a terminal it's main folder.
+1. Download the source code and open a terminal on it's main folder.

 2. Start the [Docker](https://www.docker.com) desktop application.